 You will be able to fill the 400g jar that the chickpeas came in with this wonderful, healthy classic chickpea hummus.
 Store in the fridge and eat within a week.

-If you try this classic chickpea hummus recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this classic chickpea hummus recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 Classic Chickpea Hummus

 - 425 g Jar of chickpeas Drained and rinsed

 - 80g Tahini